 Bear in mind this already large figure does not include property, which is an additional asset class in diversified portfolios.

-It also does not include the derivative market, which some estimate to be $1.2 quadrillion.
+It also does not include the derivative market, which some estimate to be worth $1.2 quadrillion.

 I’m not even sure what that is, but it sounds like a terrifyingly high amount.

-This is useful to drill into the detail of what is happening in an economy.
+By breaking down each market into segments, you can drill into the details of what is happening in an economy.

 To learn more, you can find all of our analysis and commentary on global markets on this page.